PowerPowder/CCNA-notes/chapter2.md

 **Half duplex**: means that a device must wait to send while receiving a frame.

 **Full duplex**: means that a device can send and receive at the same time.

-**CSMA/CD**: used with hubs to detect and action collisions in half duplex mode.

 Hubs do not use half-duplex logic, devices must do this, hubs just repeat any incoming signals to all other ports.